 BASTING: pouring small quantities of fat or other liquid over food to prevent burning and to increase flavor.

 BOILING: cooking in boiling water (212°F).
-Boiling need not be rapid; slow boiling is just as effective.
+Boiling need not be rapid;

 BRAISING: cooking meat or vegetables on all sides in a small amount of hot fat.
-A small amount of liquid is added, the pan covered, and the food cooked over low heat, either in oven or on top of stove.

 BROILING: cooking by exposing good directly to the heat.